fcocervera/game_recommender/README.md

 * Lastly, for fun I wanted to see if there were geographic areas of popularity for particular games.
 Meaning that if I recommended a board game, you could see a map demostrating where else this game was popular.

 ### Results
 I opted to create a classification scoring model that predicted a users rating above or below a given threshold of 8.
 Instances correctly predicting above a 8, were True Positives (TP) and so forth.
-This allowed me the flexibility to tune the parameters with the aid of a confusion matrix and optimizing for precision and recall, with final results of ...
+This allowed me the flexibility to tune the parameters with the aid of a confusion matrix and optimizing for precision and recall, with final results of 0.41 Recall and 0.89 Precision.

-* Low Precision means high FP.
-We recommended something they didn't like.
-They're annoyed.
-* Low Recall means high FN.
-We we didn't recommend something that they would have liked.
-They're missing out.

-In a real world scenario, I would have optimized for precision/recall by A/B testing different settings and maximizing for conversions.
+In a real world scenario, I would have optimized precision/recall specifically to the website by A/B testing different settings and maximizing for conversions.

 ### Output
 <p align="center">